the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 compare $F(L)$ to.
 However, since limits are described by a universal property (in particular, being terminal), we don't _need_ such an object!
 Any limit is as good as any other.

-In more concise terms, we say a functor preserves limits if it takes limiting cones "upstairs" to limiting cones "downstairs".

 ```agda
   preserves-limit : Type _